 How Can I Identify Winterim Courses?

-UW-Madison sessions beginning with X, Y, or Z begin in the winterim period.
+UW-Madison sessions beginning with W, X, Y, or Z begin in the winterim period.
 Depending on the length of the sessions, they may be entirely in the winterim period or extend into the regular A1 session.
 See session codes and curricular weeks for more detailed information.

 Why Would Students Want to Take Winterim Courses?